Can't afford a Peloton bike? These 6 alternatives cost a lot less

 *With code MYXCYBERWEEK (through Dec.
 6)

 Peloton's cycle is, without question, the Bentley of home exercise bikes -- a sturdy and beautiful machine that feels every inch like a premium product.
-Of course, it has a price tag to match: $1,895, delivery and setup included, plus $39 a month for on-demand and live classes.
+Of course, it has a price tag to match the Peloton experience: $1,895, delivery and setup included, plus $39 a month for on-demand and live classes.
 And that's just for the original bike; the new Peloton Plus runs $2,495.

-Because I tested only the less expensive alternatives, I'll turn you over to CNET colleague Megan Wollerton's original-Peloton review.
-Even with the need to purchase special clip-in cycling shoes, she found the Peloton cycle a "worthy splurge," as far as indoor exercise bikes go.
+Because I tested only the less expensive alternatives, I'll turn you over to CNET colleague Megan Wollerton's review of the original Peloton.
+Even with the need to purchase special clip-in cycling shoes, she found the Peloton ride a "worthy splurge," as far as indoor exercise bikes go.
 Read our Peloton Bike review.

 Shake up your spin routine with the Peloton BikeSee all photos

-At $1,700, the VeloCore barely qualifies as an "affordable Peloton alternative" -- and if you opt for the model with the 22-inch screen, now you're up to $2,200.
-However, there's one very good reason to consider the VeloCore, and it's right there in the name: Your core.
+At $1,700, the VeloCore indoor cycling bike barely qualifies as an "affordable Peloton bike alternative" -- and if you opt for the model with the 22-inch screen, now you're up to $2,200.
+However, there's one very good reason to consider the VeloCore, and it's right there in the name: your core.

 This is no mere gimmick; I tested the VeloCore and found that the leaning capability really does add something.
-Riding this way has a more natural feel than the mechanically-adjusted (and noisy) inclines afforded by the NordicTrack.
-The bike itself feels very solid, very premium, with pedals that support both regular and clip-in shoes and virtually silent operation.
-One complaint, however: There are five control buttons (volume, power, etc.) mounted behind the screen, but they're not labeled anywhere in front, so you'll have to somehow remember what does what (and access them by feel alone).
+Riding this way has a more natural feel than the mechanically adjusted (and noisy) inclines afforded by the NordicTrack.
+The bike itself feels very solid, very premium, with pedals that support both regular and clip-in shoes, magnetic resistance and virtually silent operation.
+One complaint, however: There are five control buttons (volume, power, etc.) mounted behind the screen, but they're not labeled anywhere in front, so you'll have to somehow remember which does what, and access them by feel alone.
 Dumb design.

 For the most part I liked Bowflex's JRNY software and service.
 The UI is lovely and fairly intuitive, offering a mix of trainer-led and virtual-coach classes (though only recorded ones, nothing live), scenic virtual rides, streaming radio stations and so on.
 You can also sign into streaming services like Amazon, Netflix, Hulu and Disney Plus, a capability I wish other bike platforms would allow.
 JRNY even supports syncing ride data with other cycling apps, like Peloton and Zwift, on your phone or tablet.